Pabletea/Libft/README.md

 To build and run this project, you will need:

 - A C compiler (e.g., `gcc`)
-- [Any other dependencies or tools needed, e.g., "Make sure `make` is installed if using the Makefile."]
+- Make sure `make` is installed if using the Makefile.

 ### Building the Project